ChainVerse-Team/screehavin-testnet/README.md

 ### How to install the Make package on server

-**Step 2**:
+**Step 2**: For Linux and MacOS users, you can execute this command:

 `sudo apt update`
 `sudo apt install make`
 `make -version`

-(if you run Windows, please follow the instructions in the link https://www.technewstoday.com/install-and-use-make-in-windows/)
+For Windows users, please follow the instructions in the link https://www.technewstoday.com/install-and-use-make-in-windows/

 ### Create a data directory